 What are the cons of using Tinder?

-Because Tinder doesn’t require users to fill out a profile, some users just opt not to, meaning you may have to weed through a ton of fake profiles and poor matches until you find someone the right one.
-Tinder profiles also do not include They also don’t share the basic information you normally see on other dating apps (like height, education, religion, etc), which might make it harder to filter out promising matches.
+Because Tinder doesn’t require users to fill out a profile, some users just opt not to, meaning you may have to weed through a ton of fake profiles and poor matches until you find someone.
+Tinder profiles also do not share the basic information you normally see on other dating apps (like height, education, religion, etc), which might make it harder to filter out promising matches.

 With the lack of information, users can easily fall into the trap of the “hot or not,” prioritizing swiping based on looks alone, which means you may miss out on a lot of great matches.